-"I don't really believe in ghosts or anything like that, so I was a bit spooked out to see it when I was checking my video when I got home," Bramshaw told a local Irish newspaper.
+"I don't really believe in ghosts or anything like that, so I was a bit spooked out to see it when I was checking my video when I got home," Bramshaw told the Irish Independent at the time.

 "I visited Drogheda between March 10-17 and was taken around Newgrange and other tourist sites, and Saint Peter’s was just one of our stops," she said.

 "I was just filming the cell door with my camera phone, and didn't notice anything unusual at the time, but when I checked it that night, I was definitely a bit spooked by what I saw."

 The video shows what appears to be a face that appears at the small hatch in the door a number of times.

 "I watched it, again and again, to see if it was a reflection, but there are other things reflected in the glass, and they're not moving, and this does," said Bramshaw, who lives in Southampton.

 "I consider myself quite a down-to-earth person, and am keeping an open mind on what it might be."

 Love Irish history?
 Share your favorite stories with other history buffs in the IrishCentral History Facebook group.